antgonzales/antgonzales.github.io/_posts/2020-03-05-getting-started-testing.md

 ```

 After I've added my new code, I'll run the test suite to make it pass (Green).
 I
-think this is simple enough that no further refactoring is needed, I'll move
+think this is simple enough that no further refactoring is needed.
+I'll move
 forward with another set of behavior assertions.

 ### Saving a todo